MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

     |**TDS Payable Account**|-1000|
     |**Bank Account**|-49000|

-On receiving the invoice from the vendor, TDS will be calculated on the differencial amount.
+On receiving the invoice from the vendor, TDS will be calculated on the differential amount.
 Suppose vendor sent an invoice of INR 120000.
-Since TDS has already been calculated at the time of payment, at the time of invoicing TDS will be calcuated on the remaining amount i.e. INR 70000 (1200000 - 50000).
+Since TDS has already been calculated at the time of payment, at the time of invoicing TDS will be calculated on the remaining amount i.e. INR 70000 (1200000 - 50000).

 > [!NOTE]
 > Advance payment needs to be applied with the invoice before posting.
 Otherwise TDS will be calculated on the whole invoice amount.